ivan-kleshnin/kecasn/README.md

 Supports nested arrays and objects.

-This library is built to automatically "upgrade" legacy APIs so you can use convenient and consistent camelCase in your FE code and keep using snake_case in API input & output.
+This library is built to automatically "upgrade" legacy APIs so you can use convenient and consistent camelCase on the FE and keep using snake_case on the BE (API inputs & outputs).

 ## Example